Capital in Accounting: Meaning and Examples

 Senior Executive Content

-In accounting, "capital" refers to the financial resources or funds that a business uses to operate and grow.
+In accounting, "capital" refers to the financial resources or funds a business uses to operate and grow.
 Imagine a scenario where someone decides to open a cafe.
 The money they initially invest to start this cafe—like funds for renting space, buying coffee machines, and purchasing supplies—is known as Capital.

 Table of Content